elroyantao/tuune-test/README.md

 ## Instructions:

 This repository contains a basic Create React App project.
+If you would prefer to initialize your own feel free to do so.

 First off: